Doug Scott

-Douglas Keith Scott CBE (29 May 1941 – 7 December 2020) was an English mountaineer, noted for being on the team that made the first ascent of the south-west face of Mount Everest on 24 September 1975.
-In receiving one of mountaineering's highest honours, the Piolet d'Or Lifetime Achievement Award, his personal style and climbs were described as "visionary".
+Douglas Keith Scott CBE (29 May 1941 – 7 December 2020) was an English mountaineer and climbing author, noted for being on the team that made the first ascent of the south-west face of Mount Everest on 24 September 1975.
+In receiving one of mountaineering's highest honours, the Piolet d'Or Lifetime Achievement Award, his personal style and his climbs were described as "visionary".

 Over the years he was on 40 expeditions to the high mountains of Asia, during which he made some 30 first ascents.
 In 2020 he was diagnosed with cancer, and he died of the disease in December 2020.

 Early life

 Scott was born in Nottingham, England, and was the eldest of three sons.
 Scott would later discover that his mother was born at almost the exact same time as famed mountaineer Edmund Hillary, which Scott felt was an uncanny coincidence.

 Scott was educated in Nottingham at Cottesmore Secondary Modern and Mundella Grammar schools.
 He started climbing at the age of 13, his interest sparked by seeing climbers on the Black Rocks in Derbyshire whilst hiking with the Scouts.
-His father, George Douglas Scott, was a policeman and amateur boxer, who was the Amateur Boxing Association 1945 British Heavyweight Champion.
+His father, George Scott, was a policeman and amateur boxer, who was the Amateur Boxing Association 1945 British Heavyweight Champion.
 His father gave up the game to focus on the family.
-Scott lived on the outskirts of Nottingham with his father and mother, Edith Joyce Scott, and younger brothers, Brian and Garry.
+Scott lived on the outskirts of Nottingham with his father and mother, Edith Scott, and younger brothers, Brian and Garry.
 All were encouraged towards the open countryside, particularly the Peak District.

 After two years at Loughborough Teachers' Training College (1959–61), Scott taught geography, history, PE and games for ten years at his old secondary modern school.